 Historically, surgeons wore aprons over their day clothes when it came time to operate.
 During the early 1900s, health pandemics demanded greater protection and sanitation when it came to a physician’s garments.
 Physicians began wearing surgical masks, gloves, caps, and scrubs.

-Business attire is also referred to as professional attire.
-This is categorized as the type of clothing one might wear to an interview.
+Professional attire is another word for business attire.
+Both categories include clothing one might wear to an interview.
 For men, this includes slacks and a dress shirt or, in some cases, a suit.
 For women, this includes slacks or a skirt and a dress shirt, or a length-appropriate dress.

 Because this type of clothing can vary, many hospitals have dress codes which physicians are required to follow.

-Although the white coat may be a symbol of purity and cleanliness and are worn in combination with scrubs or business attire, studies find these clothing items often harbor germs.
+Although the white coat may be a symbol of purity and cleanliness and is worn in combination with scrubs or business attire, studies find these clothing items often harbor germs.
 Wearing this item without washing it often enough can put a patient’s health in jeopardy.
 For this reason, many hospitals in the U.K. have banned white coats.
 Other countries are continuing to allow physicians to wear these items with the caveat that they have more than a single coat and that they launder them frequently.
+In conclusion, what a doctor wears must be equal parts professional and sanitary.

-White coats are not the only thing worn by physicians that can transmit germs.
-Jewelry, sleeves, and additional accessories are suspect, which is why many healthcare providers minimize or eliminate these items from their wardrobe altogether.
+White coats aren’t the only clothing item that can transmit germs.
+Jewelry, sleeves, and additional accessories are suspect, which is why many healthcare providers minimize or eliminate these items from their wardrobes altogether.

 Interested in becoming a physician and wearing a trademark white coat?